SamKirby22/crypto-castle-rules/rules.md

 ## 1.2 Vision

-Our vision is for JMES to become the number one cryptocurrency for tokenizing real-world physical and digital art in all its forms, supported by a community of incentivized and empowered Artists creating art for our users to own and enjoy within a rich ecosystem of digital and physical experiences.
+Our vision is for JMES to become the number one cryptocurrency for tokenizing real-world physical and digital art in all its forms, supported by a community of incentivized and empowered Artists creating art for users to own and enjoy within a rich ecosystem of digital and physical experiences.

 ## 1.3 Strategy